Carol Moldaw

 Carol Moldaw (born 1956) is an American poet, novelist and critic.
-Her book The Lightning Field won the FIELD Poetry Prize.
+Her book The Lightning Field (2003) won the FIELD Poetry Prize.

 Biography

-Carol Moldaw was born in Oakland, California and grew up in the San Francisco Bay Area.
-Moldaw holds an A.B. from Harvard University and an M.A. from Boston University.
+Carol Moldaw was born in 1956, in Oakland, California and grew up in the San Francisco Bay Area.
+Her father Stuart G. Moldaw was a noted businessperson, and philanthropist, he started a venture capital firm and various retail companies including Ross Stores, and Gymboree.

+Moldaw received an A.B. degree in 1979 from Radcliffe College (now Harvard College), and an M.A. degree from Boston University.

-Noted for their deep intelligence and lushness of language, Moldaw's poems have been published widely.
-Her work has appeared in The Academy of American Poets, AGNI, American Poetry Review, Georgia Review, Harvard Review, Kenyon Review, The New Republic, The New Yorker, The Paris Review, Parnassus, Poem-A-Day, Poetry, The Threepenny Review, TriQuarterly, Virginia Quarterly Review and The Yale Review.
+Moldaw's poems have been published widely, her work has appeared in The Academy of American Poets, AGNI, American Poetry Review, Georgia Review, Harvard Review, Kenyon Review, The New Republic, The New Yorker, The Paris Review, Parnassus, Poem-A-Day, Poetry, The Threepenny Review, TriQuarterly, Virginia Quarterly Review and The Yale Review.